pythonindia/inpycon2019/code-of-conduct.md

   * Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

-  * Avoid use of sexuaalized clothing/uniforms/costumes, or otherwise create a sexualized environment.
+  * Avoid use of sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 We have zero tolerance on harassment of conference participants in any